Keystroke - k

 Table type: Allows you to tell DBT about the type of data in the table and the preferred method for formatting it.
 Choices include:

-Unrelated columns - which is for when you have material that should be formatted in columns, but is not really a table at all.
-Often, a vocabulary list will be handled this way.
+Unrelated columns - Choose this when you have material that you want formatted in columns, but that is not really a table.
+Often, a vocabulary list is handled this way.
 A list is not a table, but can be fit more compactly on the page if multiple columns are used.
-In DBT DBT Win 12.2, it is possible to have DBT handle the formatting automatically by using the table formatter and selecting unrelated columns as the table type.
+In DBT DBT Win 12.2 SR1, it is possible to have DBT handle the formatting automatically using the table formatter and selecting unrelated columns as the table type.
 One concrete effect of this selection is that there will never be any “leader” or “filler” dots between columns.

 Matrix - is an appropriate choice for a mathematical matrix.
 Other than unrelated columns, this is the only choice here that uses the table formatter to lay out text that is not truly part of a table.

 Table: Columnar - tells DBT that the material is table data and that DBT should format it into columns, as is generally done in print documents.
-Unlike a print document formatter, however, DBT will not ever draw boxes around table cells but it will add “leader” or “filler” dots when the data for a cell falls short of the full column width.
+Unlike a print document formatter, however, DBT does not draw boxes around table cells, but it does add “leader” or “filler” dots when the data for a cell falls short of the full column width.
 DBT automatically determines all column widths for columnar tables.